-We believe technology can be leveraged to help the early childhood field accelerate children’s early learning outcomes at scale.
-The Lab builds the capacity of early childhood professionals, from teachers in the classroom to organizations and institutions serving parents, to effectively use technology through trainings, publications, and convenings.
+We believe the early childhood field can leverage technology to accelerate children’s early learning outcomes at scale.
+The Lab builds the capacity of early childhood professionals, from teachers in the classroom to organizations and institutions serving families, to effectively use technology through trainings, publications, convenings, and the development of our own tech tools to meet the needs of teachers, parents and caregivers.

 Early Learning Tech

-We also work with tech developers to ensure that their products meet the needs of those in the early learning field working with children and families.
-Finally, we identify strategies to accelerate the pipeline of new technology solutions and platforms to help parents of children 0–5 gain the knowledge, skills, and access to resources they need to support their children’s healthy development.
+Finally, we identify strategies to accelerate the pipeline of new technology solutions and platforms to help parents of children 0–5 gain the knowledge, skills and access to resources they need to support their children’s healthy development.

 Because of technology’s potential to engage parents and the many questions surrounding its efficacy, we’ve decided to explore this issue.
 Thanks to funding from the Pritzker Children’s Initiative, we’re excited to release the report NextGen Technology: Insights and Recommendations to Support the Parents of Children Ages 0–3.